KyleTelfer/Physics_with_Perceptual_Containers/Physics_Concepts/6-Thermodynamics.md

 ---

-### Reflection on Heat Transfer and Volume Interactions
+### Reflection on Heat Transfer and container Interactions

-- **Heat transfer** is fundamentally a function of **energy transfer between volumes**, where energy propagates through **volume interactions**.
+- **Heat transfer** is fundamentally a function of **energy transfer between containers**, where energy propagates through **container interactions**.
 The **state of matter** determines how the energy transfer is observed, but the underlying mechanism remains consistent.
 - The **proportion of elasticity** in interactions ensures that energy transfer is accurately represented, with **elastic** and **inelastic** components accounting for **kinetic energy transfer** and **potential energy reflection**, respectively.
 - The **degradation factor** ensures that all energy transfer calculations account for external references and **entropic variables**, providing a more accurate representation of real-world systems.

 ### 6.3 Ideal Gas Law and Kinetic Theory of Gases
-This is a function of partial volume definition.
-The benefit of a volume driven partial definition is the measuring volume or influence volume definitions will drive already respected calculations within the framework.
+This is a function of partial container definition.
+The benefit of a container driven partial definition is the measuring container or influence container definitions will drive already respected calculations within the framework.

 ### 6.4 Entropy and the Arrow of Time
 As explained within 1-Legend.md framework generalization.
 # Entropy #
 I have issue with Entropy myself.
-So conceptually it equates to unobserved interactions or unobserved properties upon closing a volume.
-To me Entropy is used due to comparing volumes with unlike undocumented conditions.
+So conceptually it equates to unobserved interactions or unobserved properties upon closing a container.
+To me Entropy is used due to comparing containers with unlike undocumented conditions.
 So within a sterdy conceptual framework the only Entropic values should fall to the not observed and highlight limitations within experimental conversion from theoretical models.

 ### Overview
-In the framework, **time** is reinterpreted as **durational resolution**—a common reference point for describing interactions between volumes.
+In the framework, **time** is reinterpreted as **durational resolution**—a common reference point for describing interactions between containers.
 The **arrow of time** is not an intrinsic property of time itself but rather a consequence of the **delta in durational resolutions** across interactions.
 This perspective acknowledges the complexity of time as a concept, especially when considering how different systems (e.g., humans, LLMs) perceive and respect durational resolution.

 ---